sysco-middleware/sysco-middleware.github.io/_posts/2018-11-28-soapui-tests-on-jenkins.md

 #### Setting absolute and relative paths

 When we are running our tests from within [SoapUI](https://www.soapui.org/) GUI environment we have to supply absolute paths but when we are running our tests from command line or from e.g. [Jenkins](https://jenkins.io/) server than we have to use relative paths.
 The same goes for specifying location of [Java Keystore](https://en.wikipedia.org/wiki/Keystore) used to sign and/or encrypt our messages.
-So in a project file (e.g. `EMIF-archive.xml`) we have to serch for the location of [Java Keystore](https://en.wikipedia.org/wiki/Keystore) database (e.g. `qa_elhub.jks`) and than assure that absolute path is used:
+So in a project file (e.g. `EMIF-archive.xml`) we have to serch for the location of [Java Keystore](https://en.wikipedia.org/wiki/Keystore) database (e.g. `qa.jks`) and than assure that absolute path is used:

 ![Absolute Java Keystore path in project file](/images/2018-11-28-soapui-tests-on-jenkins/Absolute-path-xml.png) Fig. 4\.
 Absolute [Java Keystore](https://en.wikipedia.org/wiki/Keystore) path in project file